pedroserano/homebridge-minimal-http-blinds/README.md

 ### What is it?

-**homebridge-mysmartblinds** is a minimalistic blinds management plugin for homebridge using python.
+**homebridge-mysmartblinds** is a minimalistic mysmartblinds management plugin for homebridge using python.

 The features:
 - You can control your own mysmartblinds.